Skip to main content

 • Dropbox — For the source PDF folder.
 Google Drive or other storage with a Download node works too.

-2. Compress PDF (PDF4me) — Shrinks the file before archiving.
+2. Compress PDF (PDF4me, resource Optimize Compress) — Shrinks the PDF before archiving.

-3. Create PDF/A (PDF4me) — Converts to an archival-compliant format.
+3. Create PDF/A (PDF4me, resource Convert, operation Create PDF/A) — Produces an archival-compliant file.

-4. (Optional) Upload a file (Dropbox) — Saves the PDF/A to an output folder.
+4. (Optional) Upload a file (Dropbox, etc.) — Saves the PDF/A to an output folder.

-5. Execute the step to confirm the PDF is retrieved.
+3. Execute the chain up to Compress PDF to confirm the PDF reaches PDF4me.

 Step 2: Compress PDF